sengelha/streaming-percentiles/CONTRIBUTING.md

 9. Create a GitHub release associated with the tag.
 Be sure to include the changes from `CHANGELOG.md`.
 10. Build and publish binaries.
 For each platform:
-    1. Clone the repository (`git clone https://github.com/sengelha/streaming-percentiles-cpp.git`)
+    1. Clone the repository (`git clone https://github.com/sengelha/streaming-percentiles.git`)
-    2. Change into the cloned folder (`cd streaming-percentiles-cpp`)
+    2. Change into the cloned folder (`cd streaming-percentiles`)
     3. Checkout the release tag (`git checkout tags/vX.Y.Z`)
     4. Build the package in release mode (`./build.sh --release`)
     5. Upload the built artifact(s) to GitHub